Elijah57/Elijah57/README.md

 - :man_student: I am an alumnus of Udacity, where I received comprehensive training in software development.
 - :seedling: I am passionate about open-source contributions and actively contribute to the development community.
 - :people_holding_hands: I am open to collaborating on Backend projects and constantly seeking opportunities to expand my skill set.
-- :zap: In my free time, I enjoy working on electronic projects (Arduino, RaspberryPi), writing poetry, and observing nature.
+- :zap: In my free time, I enjoy working on electronic projects (Arduino, Raspberry Pi), writing poetry, and observing nature.
 - :mailbox: Feel free to contact me via email at elijahechekwu30@gmail.com if you want to connect or discuss any opportunities.

 ---